'Please stop talking about Gonzalo, our mother is battling cancer' – Higuain's brother calls for privacy | Goal.com

 'Please stop talking about Gonzalo, our mother is battling cancer' – Higuain's brother calls for privacy

-Nicola Higuain, brother of Juventus striker Gonzalo, has called for the media to stay out of their family's business while their mother is battling cancer, with the Argentine having recently left Italy in the middle of the coronavirus pandemic to be at her side.
+Gonzalo Higuain's brother Nicola has called for the media to stay out of their family's business while their mother is battling cancer, with the Juventus striker having recently left Italy in the middle of the coronavirus pandemic to return to Argentina to be at her side.

 Higuain made headlines with his decision to leave Turin seven days into a recommended 14-day quarantine, making the long journey to South America through France and Spain due to Covid-19 severely restricting travel across the globe.